PointPlusYt/morgenbord-documentation/README.md

 ## How to contribute ?

-Please submit your pull requests or your issues even for a single typo.
+Please submit an issue or a pull request even for a single typo.
+Same goes for any suggestion.
+Make sure all your contributions are made in English.